NibiruChain/nibiru/CHAOSNET.md

 Chaosnet is an expanded version of localnet that runs:

-- two validators (nibiru-0 and nibiru-1)
+- up to two validators (nibiru-0 and nibiru-1)
 - pricefeeders for each validator
-- a hermes relayer between the two validators
+- a hermes relayer between the two validators (if the `ibc` profile is used)
-- a faucet
-- a postgres:14 database
+- a postgres:14 database (if the `heartmonitor` profile is used)
-- a heartmonitor instance
+- a heartmonitor instance (if the `heartmonitor` profile is used)
-- a liquidator instance
-- a graphql server
+- a graphql server (if the `heartmonitor` profile is used)

 ## How to run "chaosnet"

 1. Make sure you have [Docker](https://docs.docker.com/engine/install/) installed and running
 2. Make sure you have `make` installed
-3. Docker login to ghcr.io
+3. (Optional) Docker login to ghcr.io (only if you want to use the `heartmonitor` profile)

 ```bash
 docker login ghcr.io